ycas/ycas.github.io/ycas/content/PlanetariumShows.md

 </div>

 <div>
-    {{< show-table title="Big Astronomy" id="big" topic="Observatories, space science" audience="general audiences, grades 7+" length="45 minutes" desc="This program will transport viewers to Chile where the dark skies and dry, remote setting create ideal conditions for observing the Universe.
-Journey to three world-class observatories in Chile’s rugged Andes Mountains and arid Atacama Desert— remote, extreme regions that happen to have the perfect conditions for astronomical research." >}} <p style="text-align:right;">
+    {{< show-table title="Big Astronomy" id="big" topic="Observatories, space science" audience="general audiences, grades 7+" length="28 minutes" desc="This program will transport viewers to Chile where the dark skies and dry, remote setting create ideal conditions for observing the Universe.
+Journey to three world-class observatories in Chile's rugged Andes Mountains and arid Atacama Desert- remote, extreme regions that happen to have the perfect conditions for astronomical research." >}} <p style="text-align:right;">
     <a href="#top">Back to Top</a> </p>
 </div>